scalacenter/course-management-tools/README.md

 The reference configuration can be found in `src/main/resources/reference.conf`.

-By default, the tools will look for a file `course-management.conf` in the root folder of your master project.
+By default, the tools will look for a file `course-management.conf` in the root folder of your main project.
 All tools allow you to point to a specific configuration file via a command line option.
 Simply add `-cfg <configuration-file> to any command.

 At present, the following configuration parameters are available: